 Wycliffe partners with many organizations around the world to see Bible translation completed.

-Today, there are approximately 1,600 languages* still waiting for a translation project to begin, but many are in areas that are hard to reach.
+Today, there are at least 2,000 languages* still waiting for a translation project to begin, but many are in areas that are hard to reach.

 Here’s a glimpse of what translation efforts might look like in different regions of the world: